agarwalkaushal/Higher-Education-Recommendation/README.md

 https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
 <br />

+Set number of pages accordingly in retrieveColleges.py Run python plot.py

+Wait for the results!

-Data is collected from https://shiksha.com
+P.S Data is collected from https://shiksha.com and will work only with it.